alinnman/celestial-navigation/README.md

         print ("Check the circles! " + collection.get_map_developers_string())

-A *sight* is defined as a collection of data as described in the section 1 above, i.e. recorded data for a celestial object for a specific time.
+A *sight* is defined as a collection of data as described in the [parameters section](#parameters) above, i.e. recorded data for a celestial object for a specific time.

 A collection contains of a set of sights (star fixes) $S$